 Depending on where you live, the less busy months — you know, the fall and winter — can be a struggle.
-After all, colder weather surely means less business since foodies aren’t as likely to go outside when white stuff (better known as snow) is falling from the sky.
+After all, colder weather surely means less business since foodies aren’t as likely to go outside when snow is falling from the sky.
 So, what can you do during this time in hopes of attracting some customers?

 For starters, food truck owners can change up their menus, but more about that later.

 Nonetheless, fall is just around the corner.
 Believe it or not, Sept.
 22 (aka tomorrow) is the first day of fall.
 While temperatures are still likely pretty solid all over the country, it’s important to be prepared.
 After all, you never know when that first snowstorm is going to hit.